Find out what it takes to be a police officer.

 In addition to a unique and rewarding career, you will receive:

-- Flexible working, full time, part time and job share opportunities.
+- On completion of your probation period, you are able to request flexible working, full time, part time and job share opportunities.

 - Annual leave of 22 paid days, increasing to 30 days as length of service increases, plus public holidays.